Jeiwan/uniswapv3-book/content/docs/milestone_3/liquidity-calculation.md

 ```

 It turns out, we also need to follow this logic when calculating liquidity:
-1. If we're calculating liquidity for a range that's below current price, we use the $\Delta x$ version on the formula.
+1. if we're calculating liquidity for a range that's below current price, we use the $\Delta x$ version on the formula;
-1. When calculation liquidity for a range that's above current price, we use the $\Delta y$ one.
+1. when calculation liquidity for a range that's above current price, we use the $\Delta y$ one;
-1. When a price range includes the current price, we calculate **both** and pick the smaller of them.
+1. when a price range includes the current price, we calculate **both** and pick the smaller of them.

-The reasoning is the same as that of the piece of the code above: when price range is outside of current price, it's
-entirely configured by either of the tokens, not both of them.
+> Again, we discussed these ideas in [Liquidity Amount Calculation](https://uniswapv3book.com/docs/milestone_1/calculating-liquidity/#liquidity-amount-calculation).

 Let's implement this logic now.
 When current price is below the lower bound of a price range: